Greenfinch Factfile

 Greenfinch nesting and breeding habits

-The nest is a rather untidy affair and generally located in a fork of a tree close to or up against the trunk or large branch, or main stem of a shrub.
+The nest of the Greenfinch is a rather untidy affair and generally located in a fork of a tree close to or up against the trunk or large branch, or main stem of a shrub.
 Ornamental conifers and evergreen shrubs are favoured sites in gardens and parks.
-The nest, which is built by the female bird alone, consists of twigs, plant stems, grasses and moss, then lined with hair, fine plant materials and possibly feathers.
-There are two to three broods each year, with between four to six eggs in each brood.
-Both male and female feed the young.
+The nest, which is built by the female Greenfinch alone, consists of twigs, plant stems, grasses and moss, then lined with hair, fine plant materials and possibly feathers.
+Greenfinches have two to three broods each year, with between four to six eggs in each brood.
+Both male and female Greenfinches feed the young.
 Typically, Greenfinches nest in very loose colonies.

 Greenfinch history and population trends